 Cost of healthcare in Brisbane

-Healthcare in Brisbane, as in the rest of Australia, is primarily funded by the government's Medicare system, which provides free or subsidised treatment by health professionals.
-While Australia has a robust public healthcare system, expats may consider private healthcare for more immediate access to specialists and private hospitals.
+Public healthcare in Brisbane, as in the rest of Australia, is primarily funded by the government’s Medicare system, which provides free or subsidised treatment by health professionals.
+Not all expats will be entitled to treatment under public healthcare, necessitating private healthcare.

-The cost of private healthcare in Brisbane is in line with the rest of Australia, and it can largely be likened to prices in other developed countries, depending on the level of coverage chosen.
-Prescription medications, dental care and optometry, which aren't fully covered by the public system, may also add to the healthcare costs.
+The cost of private healthcare in Brisbane is in line with the rest of Australia, depending on the level of insurance coverage chosen.
+Prescription medications, dental care and optometry, which aren’t fully covered by the public system, may also add to the healthcare costs.
 Therefore, many residents and expats opt to take out private health insurance for additional coverage.

 Cost of living in Brisbane chart

-Prices may vary depending on the product and service provider.
-The list below shows average prices for June 2023.
+Prices are in Australian dollars (AUD) and may vary depending on the product and service provider.
+The list below shows average prices for August 2025.

 Accommodation (monthly rent)